 Request to reproduce items

 Requests for scans and high resolution files of digital materials should be placed through your TASCR account.
-Start your search in the Tufts Digital Library.
-Once you identify material that you would like reproduced, you may place a request using the “My List” feature available on each page.
-Contact us at email@example.com if you have any questions.
+Start your search at Archives @ Tufts or, for high resolution scans of photographs, at the Tufts Digital Library.
+Once you identify material that you would like reproduced, you may place a request the "Request" button or by using the “My List” feature available on each page.
+Contact us at firstname.lastname@example.org if you have any questions.

 Fees and payments

 |Audio tape digitization||Cost of labor, materials, and/or vendor charges.
 Please contact DCA for information and options on fees.|

 * Please note that all patrons must consult with staff before using the self-service photocopier/scanner.

 Please contact the DCA for volume pricing on any of these services.